Kistefos Museum and Sculpture Park: Inspiration

 Christen Sveaas is a businessman and art collector who spent much of his time curating a personal collection of contemporary artworks.
 Sveaas' aim with the creation of the museum was to create both a modernized museum, while also maintaining its surrounding cultural heritage.
 In an interview by Georgina Adam from the Financial Times London, Sveaas stated “any rich man can build a sculpture park anywhere in the world; no one but me can build one around an intact 1889 factory”.
 Whilst many works in the museum may draw upon Sveaas' own collection, this is not the intention for the museum but rather for all artworks to be inspired by the Kistefos site.
 In another interview by Jonathon Bastable from Christie's, Sveaas said "everything I commission must be site-specific.
 I want the artist to be triggered by the picturesque landscape and its history", sharing his philosophy of the park and its works.

 Donations

 Founded by Christen Sveaas', the company AS Kistefos is the museum's main sponsor, regularly donating hefty sums and site-specific sculptures over the years.
-With the museum gaining more recognition over time, this attracted many sponsors and contributors, including Anders Sveaas’ Allmennyttige Fond, home municipality Jevnaker, Sparebank 1 Jevnaker Lunner, Ringerike Sparebank, the municipality of Gran and the Regional Council for Hadeland, UNI foundation and Sat Sapienti foundation.
+With the museum gaining more recognition over time, this attracted many sponsors and contributors, including Anders Sveaas’ Allmennyttige Fond, home municipality Jevnaker, Sparebank 1 Jevnaker Lunner, Ringerike Sparebank, Gran Municipality, and the Regional Council for Hadeland, UNI foundation and Sat Sapienti foundation.
 The Directorate for Cultural Heritage also contributes annual grants of NOK 1 million upwards each year since 2006 for the rehabilitation and maintenance of buildings.

 Many foundations and individuals such as The Fritt Ord Foundation and Theo Eiendom, also sponsor printed materials and catalogs used for exhibitions and such at Kistefos.